Yusuf-4hmed/expense-tracker/README.md

 <a href="https://yusuf-4hmed.github.io/expense-tracker/" target="_blank">Site Link</a>

 ### How To Use:
+- Visit the Site Link above

-- Add your monthly expeses to see the total
+- Add your monthly expenses with categories and amount
+- View the dasboard to get a simple visulisation of your expenses
 <br>

 Some things I am planning to add:
 - [x] Add expenses page
+- [x] Dashboard
-- [ ] Dashboard
+- [ ] Add "travel" as a category

 ### Built With